Office of Elementary and Secondary Education, Department of Education.

 On January 16, 2013, President Obama proposed “Now is the Time,” a comprehensive plan that proposed a series of actions and steps to protect our children and communities by reducing gun violence, including Project Prevent.
 The Project Prevent Grant Program also was included in the President's FY 2014 budget request, and Congress provided funding for the new program in the Department of Education Appropriations Act, 2014.

-Project Prevent grants will enable LEAs to increase their capacity to identify, assess, and serve students exposed to pervasive violence, helping to ensure that affected students are offered mental health services for trauma or anxiety; support conflict resolution programs; and implement other school-based violence prevention strategies in order to reduce the likelihood that these students will later commit violent acts.
+Project Prevent grants will enable LEAs to increase their capacity to identify, assess, and serve students Start Printed Page 23962exposed to pervasive violence, helping to ensure that affected students are offered mental health services for trauma or anxiety; support conflict resolution programs; and implement other school-based violence prevention strategies in order to reduce the likelihood that these students will later commit violent acts.

 Priorities: This competition includes one absolute priority and two competitive preference priorities.
 We are establishing the absolute priority and competitive preference priority 1 for the FY 2014 grant competition and any subsequent year in which we make awards from the list of unfunded applications from this competition, in accordance with section 437(d)(1) of the General Education Provisions Act (GEPA), 20 U.S.C.
 1232(d)(1).
 Competitive preference priority 2 is from the notice of final priority published in the Federal Register on March 27, 2014 (79 FR 17035).